wallace-b/learning/Kafka/kafka_notes.md

 - The field used to decide which 'Partition' the 'Record' should be stored in is called a 'Partition Key'.
 In our example 'Partition Key' = Match Name.
 It's up the Application to decide which field to use as the 'Partition Key'.
 If no 'Key' is specified, Kafka simply assigns the 'Record' to a random 'Partition'.
 - A grouping of 'Partitions' handling the same type of data is called a 'Topic'.
 - In order to identify each record uniquely, Kafka provides a sequential number to each record, called an 'Offset' (0-indexing, 0 is earliest, first out 'Record').
+- Modern day cloud application users expect a real-time experience, and Kafka is the back-bone of this.

 # Scaling for Distribution